themagicalmammal/howtolinux/README.md

  sudo systemctl disable ModemManager.service sudo systemctl mask ModemManager.service
  ```
- **Note** - If you are not using this and don't want wifi disable wpa_supplicant.service.
+ **Note** - If you are not using this and don't want wifi to disable wpa_supplicant.service.
  - **Fwupd** is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines
  Disable thunderbolt_power <br />
  ```bash